hartenthaler/hh_relation_is_descriptor/README.md

 3. Unzip the package into your `webtrees/modules_v4` directory of your web server.
 4. Rename the folder to `hh_relation_is_descriptor`.
 It's safe to overwrite the respective directory if it already exists.
 5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Genealogy/Menus</span>, and find the module.
-It will be called "RelationIsDescriptorAddon".
+It will be called "Custom Relation Descriptors".
 Check if it has a tick for "Enabled".
-6. Finally, click SAVE, to complete the configuration.

 <a name="upgrade"></a>
 ## Upgrade